A Guide to Gamification: The Good, the Bad, and the Ugly

 If it’s difficult to come up with solid answers to why you would use it in the classroom, it may be best to go in a different direction.

 Knowing what can go wrong in your classroom with gamification is important.
-As with any changes to your pedagogy, you need to consider how students could be negatively affected.
-For example:
+As with any changes to your pedagogy, you need to consider how learners could be negatively affected.

-Instead of motivating students, reaching the top of an “academic” leaderboard might be considered “uncool.”
-Worse, this might alienate students who are already struggling.
-Consider making this optional for students, or highlight winners of various tasks and quests beyond just the academic.
+Instead of motivating learners, reaching the top of an “academic” leaderboard might be considered “uncool.”
+Worse, this might alienate learners who are already struggling.
+Consider making this optional for learners or highlight winners of various tasks and quests beyond academics.

 Neglecting Player Types

 Gamers play games for many reasons.
-Some play to win, others play for the fun of it, and many of your students play to make friends or engage with their friends outside of school.
+Some play to win, others play for the fun of it, and many of your learners play to make friends or engage with their friends outside of school.
 This makes for many types of players/learners.
 Most gamified systems cater heavily to the competitive type.
-If your game/quests/goals ignore the cooperative or explorative types of players, your students could disengage.
+If your game/quests/goals ignore players’ cooperative or explorative types, your learners could disengage.
 Diversify your quests to consider all types of learners or players.

 Not Celebrating Failure

 Games celebrate success, but they also celebrate failure.
-Navigating a game always involves a number of ‘redos’ and failures as you progress.
+Navigating a game always involves several “redos” or failures as you progress.
 If you are not celebrating failure in your gamification model in the classroom, you are not celebrating learning.
-By only celebrating success, you put a value on winning and success, rather than growth and persistence.
+By only celebrating success, you place value on winning rather than growth and persistence.
 Do you have badges for “Sticking With It,” “Big Improvement,” or “Asking for Help”?
 You should!

-Gamification can be a helpful process for engaging and motivating your students.
-However, doing it right requires thoughtfulness and an awareness of how your students learn best.
+Gamification can be a helpful process for engaging and motivating your learners.
+However, doing it right requires thoughtfulness and an awareness of how your learners learn best.